-Unless computation can be shown to be special, that is, the
+Unless computation can be shown to be special, that is, the account should be a theory of the structure, operations, and

 &lt;sup>8The point is not to deny, especially at the outset, what I call the "computational claim on mind": the thesis that people are computational.
 Rather, it is to recognize that that claim is viewed as a substantive thesis.
 The idea that we are meaningful mechanisms is trivial-obvious to anyone who is not a substance dualist.
 Humans manifestly mean; and by 'mechanism' I do not denote anything more specific than being physically embodied.